David Cameron: Conservative Research Department

 After graduation, Cameron worked for the Conservative Research Department between September 1988 and 1993.
 His first brief was Trade and Industry, Energy and Privatisation; he befriended fellow young colleagues, including Edward Llewellyn, Ed Vaizey and Rachel Whetstone.
 They and others formed a group they called the "Smith Square set", which was dubbed the "Brat Pack" by the press, though it is better known as the "Notting Hill set", a name given to it pejoratively by Derek Conway.
-In 1991, Cameron was seconded to Downing Street to work on briefing John Major for the then twice-weekly sessions of Prime Minister's Questions.
+In 1991 Cameron was seconded to Downing Street to work on briefing John Major for the then twice-weekly sessions of Prime Minister's Questions.
 One newspaper gave Cameron the credit for "sharper ...
 Despatch box performances" by Major, which included highlighting for Major "a dreadful piece of doublespeak" by Tony Blair (then the Labour Employment spokesman) over the effect of a national minimum wage.
 He became head of the political section of the Conservative Research Department, and in August 1991 was tipped to follow Judith Chaplin as political secretary to the prime minister.

-However, Cameron lost to Jonathan Hill, who was appointed in March 1992.
-Instead, Cameron was given the responsibility for briefing Major for his press conferences during the 1992 general election.
+Cameron lost to Jonathan Hill, who was appointed in March 1992.
+Instead, he was given the responsibility for briefing Major for his press conferences during the 1992 general election.
 During the campaign, Cameron was one of the young "brat pack" of party strategists who worked between 12 and 20 hours a day, sleeping in the house of Alan Duncan in Gayfere Street, Westminster, which had been Major's campaign headquarters during his bid for the Conservative leadership.
-Cameron headed the economic section; it was while working on this campaign that Cameron first worked closely with and befriended Steve Hilton, who was later to become Director of Strategy during his party leadership.
+Cameron headed the economic section.
+It was while working on this campaign that Cameron first worked closely with and befriended Steve Hilton, who was later to become Director of Strategy during his party leadership.
 The strain of getting up at 04:45 every day was reported to have led Cameron to decide to leave politics in favour of journalism.